4ltern4te/attacksible/README.md

 -----

 - Tools will be located in `/opt/attacksible`, or otherwise installed globally as system packages
-- Wordlists are available in /opt/attacksible/wordlists
+- Wordlists are available in `/opt/attacksible/wordlists`
-- Most things require root presently, it's soon on the todo list.  `sudo chown $(whoami): -R /opt/attacksible`
+- Most things require root presently, fixing this is on the todo list.  `sudo chown $(whoami): -R /opt/attacksible`